JDM95aus/Project_OpenSourceTerracore_P.O.S.T./Trademark.md

 ## 🔧 For Commercial Inquiries

-If you're interested in commercial use of the TerraCore Marks, please:
+If you're interested in commercial use of the OpenSourceTerraCore Marks, please:
 1. Open an issue in this repository with the subject "Commercial Trademark Inquiry"
 2. Describe your proposed use case and business model
 3. Explain how your use will benefit the TerraCore community